-Several articles on the web shared an attractive price of around $300 dollars but the official prices on Amazon tell a different story.
+Several articles on the web shared an attractive price of around $300 dollars but the official prices tell a different story.
 You can get the camera for almost $500 with the 12-40mm, $600 with the 42.5mm and $700 with the two lenses.

 While these prices remain very competitive, I have to say that you can find other mirrorless cameras from Lumix and Olympus at a similar price, if not for even less, such as for example the Lumix GF7 or OM-D E-M10.